 - Nutty Alternatives: Swap out pecans or walnuts for slivered almonds or toasted hazelnuts.

 - Dressing Variations: Replace balsamic vinegar with apple cider or red wine vinegar.
-You can also make it without the oil!
+You can also make it without the oil.

 Storage

-If the salad has apples, they may brown and soften over time, affecting its texture and appearance.
+- If the salad has apples, they may brown and soften over time, affecting its texture and appearance.
 To prolong freshness, consume within one or two days.
 If you're making the salad in advance, add the apples just before serving.

-Absolutely, you can cook the farro and roast the veggies a day in advance.
+You can cook the farro and roast the veggies a day in advance.
 Just keep the dressing separate until you're ready to serve.

 The salad can last 3-4 days without the dressing.
 Once dressed or apples have been added, try to eat it within 1-2 days.